 We value the communities in which we operate and our aim is that our business activities have a positive impact on them.
-In addition to supporting local business with their fleets we employ 3,000 people across all of our locations.
-Further, we continue to champion green technology and initiatives to protect our environment.
+In addition to supporting local businesses with their fleets we employ 3,000 people across all of our locations.
+Furthermore, we continue to champion green technology and initiatives to protect our environment.

 As well as being a contributor to the economies in which we operate we actively encourage our colleagues to engage with charities that are close to their hearts.
 All charitable activity is promoted and championed through ongoing internal communications.

 In the UK we established a national partnership with Macmillan Cancer Support and have supported them throughout the year so that they can continue to change the lives of millions of people affected by cancer.
 Throughout the year our people hosted a number of fundraising events including a Go Mad, Go Green Day and participation in the World's Biggest Coffee Morning.

 Our Spanish business engaged with a number of community and charity initiatives over the year.
 This included continued sponsorship of Gavi, a vaccine alliance, as well as entering into partnerships with local schools in order to offer scholarships and training opportunities within our business.